What is this scheme and why did we set it up?

 - Must have facility to safely burn wood fuel – burner, Rayburn, boiler or open fire.

-- Demonstrate cannot afford to use fossil fuel heating such as gas, electric or oil.
+- Demonstrate cannot afford to use heating such as gas, electric or oil.
 Please state if wood fuel is only source of heating.

 - Proof of income and expenditure will be required.